port-labs/port-docs/docs/introduction/quickstart.md

 ### Port helps you

-* Map all your software and infrastructure components (microservices, monoliths, deployments, repos, databases, and more) and see all of them in one place
-* Create a self-service portal for your internal customers in order to empower them to perform actions and reduce toil on the DevOps team, while ensuring unified standards and governance over the processes inside your organization
 * Create a **comprehensive catalog** by mapping all your software and infrastructure components (microservices, monoliths, deployments, repos, databases, and more) and see all of them in one place
 * Make your **catalog active** by assigning to it actions that can be used by you and your internal customers, while ensuring unified standards and governance over the processes inside your organization